gustarus/depler/readme.md

-archive [options] | Archive image to temporary file. build [options] <path> | Build docker image from source code: local and remote build scenarios are allowed. clean [options] | Clean local and remote hosts. database-dump [options] <path> | Dump database docker container to the local file.
-Only mysql engine is supported now. deploy [options] <path> | Deploy container to the remote host. load [options] | Load image from archive on remote host. login [options] | Login into registry locally or inside remote host.
+archive [options] | Archive image to temporary file. build [options] <path> | Build docker image from source code: local and remote build scenarios are allowed. clean [options] | Clean local and remote hosts. deploy [options] <path> | Deploy container to the remote host. load [options] | Load image from archive on remote host. login [options] | Login into registry locally or inside remote host.